LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 Lasso Server provides a built-in users and groups system.
 Initially, this system is only used to secure access to the Lasso Admin application.
-It can be used to provide authentication for your own web apps, however, Lasso is also flexible enough to support custom security & authentication mechanisms.
+It can be used to provide authentication for your own web apps; however, Lasso is also flexible enough to support custom security & authentication mechanisms.

 Lasso's security system data is stored in a SQLite database located in the